 repeat offenders (hence the program name) and has reduced the occurrence of

-pretrial recidivism for impaired drivers by more than 90 percent.
+pretrial recidivism for impaired drivers by more than 90 percent. - Working collaboratively, we can break the dangerous

 and deadly cycle of recidivism and ultimately put an end to impaired driving